flinthillsdsa/.github/profile/README.md

 This is the official Github for the Flint Hills Chapter of Democratic Socialists of America, located in Manhattan, KS.

 To learn more about the Flint Hills DSA Chapter, visit our [website](https://www.fhdsa.org).
 Also make sure to follow us on your favorite social media to get updates and engage with us (see above)!

-#### Purpose

-Our GitHub space serves as the single source of truth for everything the Flint Hills DSA does and decides.
-As a member of the public, you will find:

-- **Governing documents** – bylaws, resolutions, working‐group charters

-- **Educational content** – reading lists, study-group guides, workshop slide decks

-Members and active participants of the Flint Hills Chapter of Democratic Socliasts of America have access to additional materials, such as:

-- **Meeting materials** – agendas, minutes, slide decks, sign-in sheets

-- **Campaign plans & resources** – issue one-pagers, canvassing scripts, data dashboards

-- **Operational SOPs** – onboarding checklists, treasurer procedures, security protocols

-Housing these materials in one place keeps members informed, lowers onboarding friction, and ensures we never lose institutional memory when leadership turns over.

-#### Why GitHub?

-1. **Democratic collaboration**.
-Issues function like mini-proposals.
-Pull requests help develop a proposal into a draft towards implementation, where anyone can suggest wording, data, or strategy changes; nothing is merged without collective review.
-Comments, reviews, and reaction emojis turn into a living dialogue—far more traceable than email threads.

-2. **Version history = living history**.
-Git automatically records who changed what and why.
-Reverting mistakes or tracing the evolution of a policy is as simple as scrolling the commit log.

-3. **Low-barrier participation**.
-Members who don’t “speak Git” can still click Edit → Propose changes in the web UI or leave feedback in Issues and Discussions.
-No special software required.

-4. **Built-in automation**.
-GitHub Actions can publish our website, back up minutes as PDFs, or remind working groups of stale tasks—all without extra cost.

-5. **Free and open-source ethos**.
-GitHub Free gives us unlimited public/private repos and collaborators, aligning perfectly with a grassroots budget.

-In short, GitHub gives the chapter a transparent, participatory, and future-proof workspace that mirrors our socialist values!